Skip to content

 The LaTeXdiffs Section

-The LaTeX diff functionality is accessible through the "LaTeXdiffs" section in the TeXRA interface:
+The LaTeX diff functionality is accessible through the "LaTeXdiffs" section ( LaTeXDiffs) in the TeXRA interface, shown in the slice above.

 This section provides several key features: